-What are the classes like in the pre-IB years?
+What are the classes like in the pre-Diploma years?

-During the 9th and 10th grade, pre-IB students participate in DCHS honor courses for core classes.
+During the 9th and 10th grade, pre-IB Diploma students participate in DCHS honor courses for core classes.
 In several subjects, they are grouped together with other IB students only.
-IB standards are routinely used in many of these courses to prepare the students for IB course work.
-Students also use these years to take prerequisites for later IB subjects, and complete other DCHS graduation requirements
+IB standards are routinely used in these courses to prepare the students for IB Diploma coursework.
+Students also use these years to take prerequisites for later IB subjects, and complete other DCHS graduation requirements.

 What is the difference between the IB and AP programs?

 Advanced Placement is an American program.
 AP courses are one-year classes, culminating in exams which can earn college credit.
 Students may take one or more courses, usually in areas of their strengths.
 IB is an international program taken during 11th and 12th grades.
 Students are required to take 6 subjects, and must select 3 to take at an advanced level.
 Final examinations are also given, but additional assessments are held over the two-year period.
 Some are graded by the teacher, and others by international graders.
 The assessments include activities such as oral presentations, project portfolios, laboratory projects, and essays.
 IB students must also complete a Theory of Knowledge course, CAS activities, and an Extended Essay.